nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - 3a.
 The given index is invalid.

   - 3a1.
-AddressBook shows an error message.
+SalesPunch shows an error message.

     Use case resumes at step 2.